What will I do on this internship?

 As a teenager, your Human Rights work in South Africa will focus on the following areas:

 Build a legal case and participate in a moot court

 During your internship, you will have a chance to build your own case for a moot court as the prosecution or defence.
 This is a mock court exercise in which students argue cases for practice.
-During your first week, you’ll visit various places relevant to your work, such as police stations or crisis centres.
+During your first week, you’ll visit various places relevant to your work, such as police stations or crisis centers.
 This is a great way for you to be introduced to the practical work that lawyers do.
-You will also have the chance to consult qualified lawyers on a daily basis.
+You'll also have the chance to consult qualified lawyers on a daily basis.
 On the whole, it’s the perfect opportunity to gain legal work experience in South Africa.

 - Evaluating the impact of our current legal clinics

 - Running a needs assessment in an area that may need more support

 - Assisting with community days that meet the needs of the area, such as food parcel distribution and repainting schools or care centers

 South Africa is a country with a complicated political and legal history.
 You'll be exposed to this history through your own research, as well as visits to museums and historical sites.